markmandel/JavaLoader/javaloader/readme.txt

 Memory Issues
 ----------------
-Due to a bug in ColdFusion 7 that can cause URLClassLoaders not to be garbage collected, it is advised that instances of JavaLoader are stored in the Server scope, so that they never time out.
+Due to the way classes are cached in ColdFusion, this can cause URLClassLoaders not to be garbage collected.
+It is advised that instances of JavaLoader are stored in the Server scope, so that they never time out, and thus avoid this memory leak.

 Integration